futel/dialplan-functions/testplan/tests.md

 - all defined entries can be chosen, including unannounced ones
 - undefined entries restart menu
 - top menu starts with language choice intro
-- * restarts menu in Spanish
+- * toggles Spanish/English and restarts menu
 - # at top menu restarts menu
 - # at non-top menu goes to parent menu
 - 0 at top menu chooses operator